jumpingjoy/watchnationpro/about-us.md

 Email Casey at sarah.hollen@watchnationpro.com

 ### Rwanda Bryan (Marketing Manager)
-{% include image.html img="sarah-hollen.webp" alt="Rwanda-Bryan" caption="Rwanda Bryan" align="left" %}
+{% include image.html img="rwanda-bryan.webp" alt="Rwanda-Bryan" caption="Rwanda Bryan" align="left" %}
 ​Hi, my name is Rwanda!
 Same with Sarah, I also experienced severe problems with delayed menstruation and obesity when I was in my early 20's.
 At first, I thought it was an average phenomenon.
 You know ladies' hormones do not work well sometimes, right?
 But when I started to realize the dangers of delayed menstruation and its relationship with lack of menstrual hygiene, that's when I knew that something has to be done immediately.

 What's more irritating, there is a repetition of this every month.
 It's like a never-ending cycle.
 I'm sure some of you women have experienced the same many times in their life.